kcdodd/partis-pyproj/doc/userguide/index.rst

   ``{ src = '...', dst = '...', ignore = [...] }``.
   The ignore patterns are accumulated at each level of specificity.

-Optionally, a ``glob`` pattern may also be used to match files or directories, with is expanded to zero or more matches.
+Optionally, a ``glob`` pattern may be used to match files or directories, which is expanded to zero or more matches relative to ``src``.
 However, when ``glob`` is used, the purpose of ``src`` and ``dst`` is strictly to specify relative paths.
 All accumulated ``ignore`` patterns, however, remain relative to the root project directory.
-For example, the following will recursively copy all files ending int ``.py``, except for files named ``bad_file.py``.
+For example, the following will recursively copy all files ending in ``.py``, except for files named ``bad_file.py``.

 .. code-block:: toml